OSGeo/PROJ/docs/source/usage/transformation.rst

     step proj=utm ellps=GRS80 zone=33

 With the pipeline framework spatiotemporal transformation is possible.
-This is possible by leveraging the time dimension in PROJ.4 that enables 4D coordinates (three spatial components and one temporal component) to be passed through a transformation pipeline.
+This is possible by leveraging the time dimension in PROJ that enables 4D coordinates (three spatial components and one temporal component) to be passed through a transformation pipeline.
 In the example below a transformation from ITRF93 to ITRF2000 is defined.
 The temporal component is given as GPS weeks in the input